jhereg00/startup-library/README.md

 ## JS

-The javascript relies on a modular build system, like browserify or babel.
-The lib files don't actually require babel, and use CommonJS syntax for the modules.
-Default scripts task for gulp uses browserify.
+The javascript relies on a modular build system, like browserify.
+The lib files are ES5 (so you don't require babel unless you want to use it for your own files), and use CommonJS syntax for the modules.

+[ESLint](http://eslint.org/) is included with my own preferences established.
+It should be noted, though, that the gulp tasks don't adhere to them (because I'm too lazy to fix them).
+An error in the lint task is not fatal, and the code will still compile using browserify.

 ## SCSS